• Skip to primary navigation

 The ingredient list for this bread is simple.
 You can find all of the ingredients at your local grocery store.
 Here are a few items to note:

-Flour, sugar, eggs, sour cream, and oranges on a marble counter.
+Flour, sugar, eggs, sour cream, and oranges on a marble counter to make orange loaf cake.

-• Naval oranges - I prefer to use naval oranges in this recipe rather than the popular clementine varieties.
+• Fresh oranges: I prefer to use naval oranges in this orange loaf cake recipe rather than the popular clementine varieties.
 The naval oranges are larger and have the quintessential orange flavor.
-We use oranges in the batter and the glaze.
+We use both the orange juice and zest in the batter and the glaze so fresh is essential.

-• Sour cream - including sour cream in your quick breads make them moist.
-I like to use the full fat version, but you can use low fat or non fat if you prefer.
+• Sour cream: Adding sour cream to your quick breads make them moist like it does in this sour cream pound cake.
+I like to use the full fat version for the richest flavor and consistency.
+You can use low fat or non fat if you prefer but it may slightly change the texture of the cake.

-• Powdered sugar - sometimes called confectioners sugar.
-This is used in the glazed for the bread.
+• Powdered sugar: Sometimes it's also called confectioners sugar.
+It dissolves easily to make a smooth glaze for the orange bread.
 Make sure it is powdery and not clumpy.
+You can always sift if it's on the clumpy side.

 Pro Tip: Press and roll the orange over your kitchen counter before squeezing it.
 The pressure of rolling it breaks down the cell walls of the fruit, making it easier for the juice to flow out.
 You can also try heat your orange in the microwave for 10-20 seconds.